-I have met many people who CS with plenty of resources to stay in a proper hotel.
+I have met many people who CS with plenty of resources and could stay in a proper hotel.
 To be honest, depending on the situation, I would rather sleep on someone’s couch than the queen size bed, full amenities, room service, etc. You just don’t get the same experience.
-When you “couchsurf”, the place you stay varies greatly – it doesn’t really have to be a couch.
+When you “Couchsurf”, the place you stay varies greatly – it doesn’t really have to be a couch.
 I’ve had everything from a straw mat over concrete with a cold bucket shower across the street (in Xi’an, China) to my own private guest room with queen bed, A/C, hot shower, laundry, satellite TV, kitchen, etc. (in Delhi, India) – often being given the keys to a place when the host leaves, letting you have the place to yourself (of course within limits and respecting their home).

 Regarding safety, this is something that should be a concern, as it is no matter where you stay.
 Is it a safe neighborhood?
 Are the owners/hosts trustworthy?
 What have other guests’ experiences been – positive/negative?
 For traditional accommodations, there are review sites, such as TripAdvisor.
 However, do you always read up on past opinions about a hotel?
 I suspect more often than not, you just stay based on the looks of a place, its location, and perhaps a few reviews.